amrubal/cs360proj/README.md

 - [Features](#Features)
 - [Website Link](#Website-Link)
 - [User Manual](#User-Manual)
+- [Tech Stack] (#Tech-Stack)

 ## Features
 - US Hex Heat Map for bee colony population across states in the US for 2015-2021.
 - Parallel Coordinate Chart for the 5 regions of the US (Northeast, Southeast, Midwest, Southwest, West) that maps bee colony population, bee colony losses, bee colonies added, and bee colonies renovated for 2015-2021.
 - Line charts for amount of colonies lost and added from 2015-2021.
 - Bee swarm that plots the effectiveness of bee colony stressors from 2015-2021.